lukebinmore/Guild-Of-Geeks/docs/PLANNING.md

 ### **Development Process**

+This project will be developed using the Agile process, incorporating an iterative approach to progression and prioritisation.
+GitHub's Issue's and Project (KanBan) features will be used to track progress during the development lifecycle, utlizing the MoSCoW methodology to manage task priority and iteration assignement.

+***

 ### **Testing Methodologies**

+During each iteration, the project will be manually tested for bugs and issues.
+On encountering an issue or bug, a commit will be made with a message detailing the bug found and the solution implemented to resolve it.

+For bugs found and fixed during the development of this project, please <a href="https://github.com/search?q=repo%3Alukebinmore%2FGuild-Of-Geeks+%22Bug+Fix+-+%22&type=commits" target="_blank">Click Here.</a>

+In addition to this, django.test will be used during this project to test for bugs relating to urls, forms and models.

+***

 ### **Periodic Reviews**

+Each iteration will span one week, with a review held at the end of each week to review progress and update the remaining user stories.
+Incompleted items will be moved back into the backlog to be added back into the To-Do list for a future iteration when possible.

+To view the project (KanBan) for this site, please <a href="https://github.com/lukebinmore/Guild-Of-Geeks/projects/1" target="_blank">Click Here.</a>

+***

 ### **User Stories**

 For user stories relating to this project, please <a href="https://github.com/lukebinmore/Guild-Of-Geeks/issues?q=label%3A%22User+Story%22" target="_blank">Click Here.</a>

+***